Start today for FREE.

 4. 30-Day Notice to Vacate (Month-to-Month Tenancy)

-• First-class mail to the tenant’s address of record or last known residence.
+First-Class Mail: Sending to the tenant’s address of record or last known residence.
+Additionally, this method provides postal documentation of delivery.

-It is essential for landlords to keep a copy of the notice served and have evidence of delivery, such as an Affidavit of Service.
+Landlords must maintain proper documentation of notice service.
+Moreover, essential documentation includes keeping a copy of the notice served and having evidence of delivery, such as an Affidavit of Service.
+Therefore, comprehensive documentation supports successful legal proceedings.

 Eviction Process Steps

-1. Provide Notice to Tenant: The landlord must issue the appropriate eviction notice based on the grounds for eviction.
+The landlord must issue the appropriate eviction notice based on the grounds for eviction.
+Additionally, this initial step establishes the legal foundation for potential court proceedings.

-2. File a Complaint with Local Court: After the notice period has expired, the landlord can file a complaint with the local District Court.
-Different types of complaints are used depending on the reason for eviction, with an $80 filing fee applicable.
+After the notice period has expired, the landlord can file a complaint with the local District Court.
+Moreover, different types of complaints apply depending on the reason for eviction.
+Additionally, an $80 filing fee applies to these proceedings.

-3. Serve Tenant with Complaint: The tenant must be served with the complaint, granting them the right to respond.
+The tenant must receive service of the complaint, granting them the right to respond.
+Therefore, this ensures proper legal notification of the court proceedings.

-4. Attend Hearing: The landlord must attend the court hearing to demonstrate that the notice was served properly and that the tenant remains in breach of the lease.
+The landlord must attend the court hearing to demonstrate that the notice was served properly.
+Furthermore, the landlord must prove that the tenant remains in breach of the lease.

-5. Receive Court Judgment: If the court rules in favor of the landlord, a Judgment for Possession is issued, allowing the tenant five days to vacate or appeal.
+If the court rules in favor of the landlord, a judge issues a Judgment for Possession.
+Subsequently, this allows the tenant five days to vacate or appeal the decision.

-6. Obtain Execution for Eviction: If the tenant does not vacate or appeal within five days, the landlord can obtain an execution for eviction, allowing law enforcement to remove the tenant.
+If the tenant does not vacate or appeal within five days, the landlord can obtain an execution for eviction.
+Consequently, this allows law enforcement to remove the tenant through official channels.

 Important Considerations

-• Grace Period: There is a 15-day grace period for late rental payments before a 5-day notice can be issued.
+Grace Period: Rhode Island law provides a 15-day grace period for late rental payments before a 5-day notice can be issued.
+Therefore, landlords must wait for this period to expire before beginning eviction proceedings.

-• Next Judicial Day: If the last day of a notice period falls on a weekend or holiday, the notice period continues until the next judicial day.
+Next Judicial Day: If the last day of a notice period falls on a weekend or holiday, the notice period continues until the next judicial day.
+Additionally, this ensures tenants receive adequate time to respond during business hours.

-• No Self-Help Evictions: Landlords cannot forcibly evict tenants without following the legal process, including changing locks or removing belongings.
+No Self-Help Evictions: Landlords cannot forcibly evict tenants without following the legal process.
+Moreover, this includes changing locks or removing belongings without court authorization.
+Therefore, proper legal procedures must be followed to protect tenant rights.

 Statutes